AppSecure-nrw/security-belts/green/test-security-configuration-of-cloud-environments.md

-# Test security configuration of cloud environments
+# Test Security Configuration of Cloud Environments

 Perform security tests against your cloud environments.
 These should include IAM topics, logging/monitoring, access control, and system architecture.